cezarypiatek/cezarypiatek.github.io/src/content/post/pure-functions-and-unused-return-value/index.md

 ## How to protect C# code
-Those were examples from other `dotnet` languages, but in `C#`, the unused return values are simply ignored which might result in accidental bugs like this:
+Those were examples from other `dotnet` languages, but in `C#` the unused return values are simply ignored which might result in accidental bugs like this:

 ```cs
 public int Calculate()